oroce/web-development-workshop/workshop-3.md

 > tasks to execute

 ## handlers
-> hooks to be executed if a task failed or succeded
+> hooks to be executed if a task failed or succeeded

 ## inventory
 > list of hosts where the playbooks should be executed (can be dynamically obtained from API, like from AWS)